 Rightfully so, many people wonder what is within the agent’s power once the principal dies.
 After all, it would certainly be convenient.
 As such, can a power of attorney withdraw money after death is a common question and the answer is a resounding NO. They no longer have the authority to make any decisions on behalf of the estate.

 Social Security pays out two types of death benefits.
-The first is a lump sum death benefit of $255.
+The first is a lump sum death benefit of $255 only to a surviving spouse.
 The second is an ongoing monthly death benefit called a survivor benefit.
-Both are covered below.
+If there is no spouse, a dependent child generally age 18 or under is then eligible for a one-time lump sum death benefit.